 She has experience in the compilation of electronic corpora: she helped the VLCG team compile British English legal texts for the ARCHER corpus, and is coordinating the compilation and tagging of the Corpus of Historical English Law Reports 1535-1999 (CHELAR).

 Paula has also been involved in the organization of a number of research meetings: she was one of the organizers of ELC2, the Second International Postgraduate Conference on English Linguistics (October 2009), and chaired the third edition of this conference series, held at Santiago de Compostela on 21-22 September 2012.
 At the University of Cantabria she organized the Seminario modular plurilingüe de lengua y literatura "Nuevas perspectivas en el estudio del patrimonio lingüístico-literario" (17-24 April 2015) and the IV Congreso Internacional de Lingüística y Literatura (20-22 June 2016).
-At the upcoming conference ICAME38, to be held in May 2017 at Charles University in Prague, she and Teresa Fanego will convene an international workshop on “Advances in corpora of legal English: investigating variation in legal discourse”.
+At ICAME38, held in May 2017 at Charles University in Prague, she and Teresa Fanego convened an international workshop on “Advances in corpora of legal English: investigating variation in legal discourse”.

 Department of English, French and German

 Campus de El Milán

 PhD Dissertation (defended 4 September 2013; European Doctorate; Faculty of Philology Extraordinary PhD Award 2012-2013): The development of phrasal verbs in British English from 1650 to 1990: a corpus-based study.
 Supervisor: María José López-Couso.
 Examiners: Professors Teresa Fanego (University of Santiago de Compostela),

 Risto Hiltunen (University of Turku), Juan Camilo Conde-Silvestre (University of